Elasticsearch/OpenSearch

 Related Servers

-A read-only MCP server by CData that allows LLMs to query live Salesforce data.
-Requires the CData JDBC Driver for Salesforce.
+A read-only MCP server for MySQL, enabling LLMs to query live data using the CData JDBC Driver.